 Fertility Benefits of Using Whole Plant Red Clover

-Red clover aids in improved circulatory function, this is very important for all functions of the body, but it is important to have good circulation to the genitals for reproductive function.
-Red Clover has been shown to increase cervical mucous, aiding vaginal dryness.
+Red clover aids in improved circulatory function; this is very important for all functions of the body, but it is important to have good circulation to the genitals for reproductive function.
+Red Clover has been shown to increase cervical mucus, aiding vaginal dryness.

 Red Clover is high in both calcium and magnesium.
 These are essential to proper bone formation as well as smooth muscle function.
 Both calcium and magnesium consumed regularly in foods like Red Clover help to reduce menstrual cramps.

 Red Clover has been used for hundreds of years to improve liver function, which is essential to hormonal balance.
 This plant also aids in digestion and is known to help increase appetite.
 For women suffering from poor digestive issues, or those with poor appetite, this herb may help.
 This may be extremely beneficial for women who are trying to gain weight to increase fertility.
 This herb is also supportive of kidney function.

 According to Susun Weed [one of the most well-known Western herbalists] Red Clover is one of the best pregnancy preparation tonics.
 She has used Red Clover for years to treat infertility in women with blocked fallopian tubes (helps to soften scar tissue), irregular menstruation, and unexplained infertility.
 She uses a preparation of 1 ounce in weight of dried Red Clover blossoms placed in a quart mason jar.
 She then covers the blossoms with boiling water, caps tightly and lets the liquid steep for at least 4 hours.
 4 hours later, strain and drink 1-3 cups a day!
 Because Red Clover is a nourishing herb, it can take many months of use to be effective.
 It is a daily tonic.
 Red Clover is best used for 3-6 months in preparation for pregnancy.